ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ```
 this should return `1001` or the value you chose

-30. Next try to deploy a contract that can read differnt kinds of data!
+30. Completes the tutorail, next try to deploy a contract that can set and get different kinds of data!